uutils/uutils.github.io/content/reviews.md

 other patch.
 If you use an AI tool, **you** are responsible for the result: you should understand every line, be able to justify it in review, and make sure the output is not derived from GNU or other GPL code.
 Keep patches small and self-review the diff carefully before opening the PR.
+Commit messages and PR descriptions should describe the change, not the tooling used to produce it.

 ## See also